davidclough/node/_documents/javascript-guide/javascript-guide.md

 Although this document is primarily concerned with ES5 we may as well mention a small number of operators in upcoming versions.

 ##### Spread Operator (ES2015)
 `...` is the `spread` operator.
-It is used for "destructuring arrays", i.e. converting an array into a series of separate values which can be used in situations where a comma-separated series of values are required, most notably parameters to a function call.
+It is used for "destructuring arrays", i.e. converting an array into a series of separate values.
+It can be used in many situations, e.g. supplying an array in a call to a function which is expecting a number of parameters.

 	// Push all the values from one array into another.
 The push method
 	// only accepts separate arguments, not arrays.